-The faculty in the College of Business offer graduate degrees as shown in the "College of Business Graduate Degrees and Majors" table, page 152.
+The faculty in the College of Business offer graduate degrees as shown in the "College of Business Graduate Degrees and Majors" table, page 151.
 Students have the opportunity to obtain dual degrees in two years with several master's degree programs in the College of Business, including these examples:

 M.B.A./M.H.S.A.
 M.B.A./M.S.I.M.
-M.B.A./M.Acc.
-M.B.A./M.S. in Economics M.B.A./M.Tax.
+M.B.A./M.A.I.S.
+M.B.A./M.S. degree in Economics M.B.A./M.Tax.